OchirLG/Maglev_trajectory_control/README.md

-This is simulink model for maglev system including trajectory controller
+This is simulink model(*.slx) for maglev system including trajectory controller *.mat - parameters of the model